bplmaps/lmec-main-site/content/event/geographic-data-and-you-an-enrichment-course-for-high-school-students.md

 draft: true

 ---
-### Geographic Data and You: An Enrichment Course for High School Students

 #### About this event

 What does this application know about me?
 Where should services go?
 Where did that street get its name?

-This enrichment course, designed for **grades 9-12**, will introduce students to key concepts in **mapping** and **data science** using examples drawn from Boston---no experience needed!
+This enrichment course, designed for **students in grades 9-12**, will introduce students to key concepts in **mapping** and **data science** using examples drawn from Boston---no experience needed!
 Students will develop informed perspectives on the relationship between widespread data collection and democracy; statistical bias and mapping; and urgent questions about race, place names and historical memory.

 Participants will receive a $25 gift card.
 This enrichment course was developed with the [**Data + Feminism Lab at the Massachusetts Institute of Technology (MIT)**](https://dataplusfeminism.mit.edu/) and was supported by the [**Abdul Latif Jameel World Education Lab**](https://jwel.mit.edu/).